hongjun9/RVPlayer/Test5_rerun/README.txt

 382: 163 reproduce, sync 3 states at 1 Hz.
 GPS attack case study.
 383: 163 reproduce, sync 6 states at 2 Hz (1Hz doesn't work).
 GPS attack case study.
+451: 163 reproduce, baseline without sync and disturbance
+457: 163 reproduce, with disturbance but without sync.
+535: 163 reproduce, with disturbance but without sync.
+536: 163 reproduce, replace euler, from 0s
+537: 163 reproduce, replace euler, from 5s
+538: 163 reproduce, replace gyro, from 5s

 ==========what if reasoning =================
 399: 245 reproduce, task 8